Suryageeks/Crack-Detection/README.md

 # Crack Detection App

  The Crack Detection App is built using a Deep Learning Model.
-This app is used to detect cracks on any surface .
+This app is used to detect cracks on any surface of any type.
 *******************************************************************
 ## Architecture
  To develop the model first we have augmented the images so that our